Can Team India repeat ICC World Twenty20 glory again this year?

-After that heady victory in 2007 when MS Dhoni's men won the inaugural ICC World Twenty20, former international Aakash Chopra writes about the challenges the Men in Blue have to overcome to clinch international T20 cricket’s biggest prize at this year’s edition in India
+After that heady victory in 2007 when MS Dhoni's men won the inaugural WT20, Aakash Chopra writes about the challenges the Men in Blue have to overcome to clinch T20 cricket’s biggest prize at this year’s edition in India

 Can India win the World T20 in March?
 India won the inaugural edition in South Africa and came perilously close in the last edition too.
 Before going further with regards to India’s chances in this edition, let’s take a moment to look for the common thread between the previous two successful campaigns.